 Perhaps a walk in the park is just what the doctor ordered.
 The problem is, there has to be a park in which to walk.
 There has to be a neighborhood that is safe for outdoor activity.
 There have to be buildings that encourage foot and bike commuting (which can actually score you some LEED points as well).

-The good news is, we can all work to be a part of the solution and it even appears that this is what most of us our wanting.
+The good news is, we can all work to be a part of the solution and it even appears that this is what most of us want.
 We certainly do.
-And you can bet we'll be building smart to do just that.
+And you can bet we’ll be building smart to do just that.